pramindanata/architecture-katas/kata/room-with-a-view/readme.md

 - A8: In R3 & R6, the credential only active based on the guest check in/out period.
 - A9: In R7, the complete payment link will contain a long-unique token that represent the payment resource.
 Also the link will be expired within 24 hours.
 - A10: Reservation & cleaning staff use SSO to login to the new service.
 Their user credentials (source of truth) is located in the existing reservation system.
+- A11: The smart lock system is hosted by the reservation company instead of using service provided by external entity.

 ## Architecture Characteristics